Professors: Barth, Cutter, Intermont, Nordmoe (Chair), Oloo, West

 Nine units of mathematics are required, exclusive of SIP and CS Cognate.
 Typically up to two units from outside courses (AP, transfer, dual enrollment, or study abroad) may count towards the major or minor in mathematics.
 MATH 260 and MATH 261 do not count for the major.
 Students who wish to apply additional external units toward the major must consult with the department.

 MATH 310 Complex and Vector Variables, MATH 316 Topics in Number Theory or MATH 318 Topics in Topology

 MATH 320 Real Analysis I or MATH 330 Abstract Algebra I

 One two-term sequence beyond calculus (e.g., Real Analysis I and II, Abstract Algebra I and II, Probability and Mathematical Statistics, Abstract Algebra I and Linear Algebra II)

 Among the courses we offer, MATH 320 and MATH 330 are at the highest level of abstraction.
-Before enrolling in one of these courses, students are strongly encouraged to complete MATH 314 or MATH 316.
+Before enrolling in one of these courses, students are strongly encouraged to complete MATH 314, MATH 316 or MATH318.

 Mathematics Colloquium Credit